Watch this video for an introduction:

 - Place your cursor over the X-axis until your cursor changes to a 4-way arrow .

-- Click and hold while dragging your cursor to the left to shift the time window into the past, or to the right to shift the time window into the future.
-When you reach the present you cannot drag the X-axis further to the right.
+- Click and hold while dragging your cursor to the left to shift the time window or the focus into the past, or to the right to shift the time window into the future.

 To shift the time windows of all charts on a dashboard, hold down the Shift key while dragging.

 Propagating and Resetting Time Windows

 Whenever you adjust the time window of a single chart, you can easily propagate that window to every other chart on the dashboard or reset the individual chart to match all of the other time windows.